Creedence Clearwater Revival (album): Composition

-Creedence Clearwater Revival is best remembered for the band's first hit single "Susie Q", which had been a hit for Dale Hawkins in 1957.
-It was released as a single version split into two parts, with the jam session during the coda on the A-side fading out with the guitar solo right before the coda which fades in part two on the B-side.
-Fogerty stated in a 1993 interview with Rolling Stone magazine that his purpose in recording "Susie Q" was to get the song played on KMPX, a funky progressive-rock radio station in San Francisco, which is why the song was extended to eight minutes in length.
-Susie Q' was designed to fit right in," he explained.
+It also includes the band's first charting single, "Suzie Q," which had been a hit for Dale Hawkins in 1957.
+CCR's version was released as a single split into parts one and two on its A and B sides, respectively.
+Fogerty stated in a 1993 interview with Rolling Stone magazine that his purpose in recording "Suzie Q" was to get the song played on KMPX, a free-form progressive rock radio station in San Francisco, which is why the song was extended to eight minutes in length.
+Suzie Q' was designed to fit right in," he explained.
 "The eight-minute opus.
 Feedback.
 Like [the Paul Butterfield Blues Band's] 'East-West'.
 And especially the little effect, the little telephone-box [vocal] in the middle, which is the only part I regret now.
 It's just funny sounding.
 But, lo and behold, it worked!"

-Fogerty elaborated to Larry King in 1999, "We recorded an old Dale Hawkins song but I psychedelicized it to get it played on the local San Francisco underground radio station."
-The guitarist on the original Hawkins version, James Burton, would also exert a major influence on Fogerty, with the singer telling Lynne Margolis of American Songwriter, "James Burton was a huge influence on me going back to when I was a child, when I bought that record, 'Susie Q,' and that was James Burton playing that guitar—which I didn't know at the time, of course."
-Drummer Doug Clifford concurs to Jeb Wright on the Classic Rock Revisited website that he too tried to experiment with the tune, recalling Susie Q' was a rockabilly song that sounded like all of the other rockabilly songs.
-I came up with a quarter note idea and it made it harder edged and it gave it space and a totally different feel..."
-The Creedence version would reach #11 in the charts.
-In 2012 David Cavanagh of Uncut wrote, "For all his skepticism about long solos, Fogerty stretched out penetratingly on guitar while Creedence's rhythm trio laid down a sublime slow boogie."
-In 1998, Fogerty stated to Harold Steinblatt of Guitar World that the recording of "Susie Q" was "very pivotal" in another respect:
+The guitarist on the original Hawkins version, James Burton, would also exert a major influence on Fogerty, with the singer telling Lynne Margolis of American Songwriter: "James Burton was a huge influence on me going back to when I was a child, when I bought that record, 'Suzie Q,' and that was James Burton playing that guitar—which I didn't know at the time, of course."

+In 1998, Fogerty stated to Harold Steinblatt of Guitar World that the recording of "Suzie Q" was "very pivotal" in another respect: